FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 how often to water raised bed vegetable garden

 This option works best if you've installed your garden close to a spigot or rain barrel.
-If you've got a spigot nearby, then connecting a timer and drip hose to that spigot is the closest you can get to automation without actually having a formal irrigation system.
+If you've got a spigot nearby, then connecting a battery-operated timer and drip hose to that spigot is the closest you can get to automation without actually having a formal irrigation system.
 It's also a great way to deliver consistent water to your plants (meaning on a watering schedule).

-Drip irrigation kits are available at most hardware stores.
-I recommend also grabbing a Y-connector to attach to the spigot so that you can still use the water line for other things.
+• I recommend grabbing a Y-connector, or a two-way-shut-off, to attach to the spigot so that you can still use the water line for other things.

 drip hose